besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

    Maximum price level for a venue.
 Range `1` to `5`.
 Not all venues have a price level.
 Using `price_max` filters out all venues without a price level.
 When the 'fast' search method is used `price_min` and `price_max` will be directly filtered in the initial search tool, instead of after the search results in the subsequent Radar Tool/ Venue Filter endpoint.
   &nbsp;
 - **rating_min** `float` <span style="color:blue">OPTIONAL</span>
    Minimum rating for a venue.
 Possible values are `2.0, 2.5, 3.0, 3.5, 4.0, 4.5`.
-When the 'normal' speed search method is used `price_min` and `price_max` will be directly filtered in the initial search tool, instead of after the search results in the subsequent Radar Tool/ Venue Filter endpoint.
+Venues without a rating (0) will NOT be returned when applying this filter.
   &nbsp;
 - **rating_max** `float` <span style="color:blue">OPTIONAL</span>
    Maximum rating for a venue.
 Possible values are `2.0, 3.0, 3.5, 4.0, 4.5, 5.0`.
+Venues without a rating (0) WILL be returned when applying this filter.
   &nbsp;
 - **reviews_min** `int` <span style="color:blue">OPTIONAL</span>
    Minimum number of reviews for a venue.
 Minimum value `0`.